 Alternatives to Whole Life Insurance for Burial Insurance

-Many term burial insurance plans are designed so that the premium increases every five years.
+Many term life insurance burial plans are designed so that the premium increases every five years.
 So, you may pay $30 a month in the first five years of your term policy, but your premium will increase to $40 a month for the next 5 years.

 And as you get older, your premium increase will be more substantial, making it difficult to keep the term insurance as you age.

-In addition to a burial, there is also any existing debts that need to be paid, including hospital bills and legal fees.
+In addition to a burial, there is also any existing debts that need to be paid, including hospital bills, medical bills, and legal fees.
 Your burial insurance policy’s beneficiary can use any extra money to pay these bills.

 That is why leaving any amount of money to your family when you die is a true act of kindness and relieves a big financial burden.
 Otherwise, your family and friends may have to start a gofundme campaign just to pay for your funeral and end of life expenses.

 How We Can Help